Compare Insurance Quotes

-The Better Business Bureau gives United Commercial Traveler’s an A+ rating.
+The Better Business Bureau (BBB) gives United Commercial Traveler’s an A+ rating.
 There are no complaints on file against the company in the past three years.

 A search for reviews turns up a Facebook page that states it is unofficial.
 This page has a few reviews, none of which are particularly helpful for creating a solid image of the company’s reputation.
 The few negative reviews don’t provide much information and aren’t aimed at Medicare or health insurance plan coverage.

 UCT is a small company in spite of covering most of the nation, and a membership-based nonprofit, so it’s not surprising that we found little in the way of reviews.